Quads / Quadriceps Femoris and Yoga

-This section of the quads has its origin at the upper two-thirds of the femur.
+This section of the quads originates at the upper two-thirds of the femur.
 The vastus medialis is located on the inner side of the thigh and gives the upper leg on this side its typical appearance.

-The vastus lateralis is located on the opposite side of the vastus medialis and originates at the upper, and lateral side of the femur.
+The vastus lateralis is located on the opposite side of the vastus medialis and originates at the upper and lateral sides of the femur.

 This section of the quads is located between the vastus medialis and vastus lateralis on the front of the thigh.
 The origin of this muscle is the upper and lateral section of the thigh.

-This part of the quadriceps originates from higher up on the leg on the anterior inferior iliac spine which is located to the front of the pelvis.
-From the anterior inferior iliac spine, this muscle passes to the front of the thigh where it inserts on the top of the vastus intermedius.
+This part of the quadriceps originates from higher up on the leg on the anterior inferior iliac spine, located at the front of the pelvis.
+This muscle passes to the front of the thigh from the anterior inferior iliac crest, where it inserts on the top of the vastus intermedius.

-The rectus femoris is a two-joint muscle that influences both the hip joint and the knee.
-It works in collaboration with the psoas to flex the hip, that's why many times as you work to strengthen your hip flexors you will feel your quads burning.
+The rectus femoris is a two-joint muscle that influences the hip joint and the knee.
+It works in collaboration with the psoas to flex the hip.
+That's why you often feel your quads burning as you work to strengthen your hip flexors.

 Quadriceps and the Hamstrings

 In the body, muscles tend to work in pairs.
 Quadriceps and hamstrings work together to create knee movement.

 As you contract your quads, the leg straightens (knee extension), and as you contract your hamstrings, the leg bends (knee flexion).
 These two groups of muscles create something called co-contraction.
 This means that as you move into a forward fold and engage your quads, your hamstrings will not only stretch but also engage/contract.